PatronSaintOwl/ops/01_setup/README.md

 > my_worker_1,0.0.0.0 my_worker_2,0.0.0.1 my_worker_3,0.0.0.2
 > ```

-You can use both cloud providers and custom servers at the same time
+Of course, you can use both cloud providers and custom servers at the same time

 Once you're ready, simply run `./create_inventory.sh` to created your inventory in my_cluster/hosts.yaml (note you will need python3 to be installed)